Featured Story, Part Two of a Three-part Series

-Also in 1977, Honolulu Advertiser investigative reporter Walter Wright began to see clearly what had eluded Janice Wolf in 1970.
-While Wolf had certainly seen the intense hold that Butler had on his followers – a hold so strong they were willing do anything for him - she never imagined they would organize and enter politics.
+Also in 1977, Honolulu Advertiser investigative reporter Walter Wright was on Butler's trail.
+Through the course of his investigation, Wright began to see clearly what had eluded his Advertiser colleague Janice Wolf in 1970 - that Butler's group had staying power.
+While Wolf had certainly seen the intense hold that Butler had on his followers – a hold so strong they were willing to do anything for him - she never imagined they would organize and enter politics.

-In a hard-hitting, three-part investigative series in 1977, Wright exposed Butler’s close connection to a new political party called Independents for Godly Government (IGG).
-Wright uncovered how IGG candidates William Penaroza and Kathy Hoshijo were both Butler's disciples, as were the other IGG candidates.
-Although none of the IGG candidates won election that year, Wright was struck by the group’s ambitions.
+In a hard-hitting, three-part investigative series, Wright exposed Butler's close ties to a new political party called Independents for Godly Government (IGG).
+Wright uncovered how IGG candidates William Penaroza and Kathy Hoshijo were Butler disciples, as were the other IGG candidates.
+Although none of the IGG candidates won election that year, Wright was struck by the group's political ambitions.

-“It is just the beginning,” Wright wrote of the Butler group’s political movement in 1977.
+"It is just the beginning," Wright reported of the Butler group's political movement in 1977.

 Wright also wrote that the IGG party's significant connection to Butler had gone unreported during the 1976 election, because, "The news media didn’t dig hard enough, and several candidates skillfully ducked and dodged the questions."

-Regarding the IGG candidates’ 1976 campaign finances, Wright noted how an unusually high percentage of the strikingly few people who had funded the campaigns were connected to a budding health food business called Down to Earth.
-(The same company that is now owned by QI Group.)
-Wright’s campaign finance analysis also found that the legality of Hoshijo's campaign contributions fell in the “mathematically impossible” range.
+Regarding the IGG candidates' 1976 campaign finances, Wright reported that an unusually high percentage of the strikingly few people who had funded the campaigns were connected to a budding health food business called Down to Earth (the same store now owned by QI Group, covered in Part One.)
+Wright's campaign finance analysis also found that the legality of Hoshijo's campaign contributions fell in the "mathematically impossible" range.

-"The Advertiser was no more successful this year than last in determining precisely where the major contributors to Hoshijo and IGG got their money," Wright reported in 1977.
+"The Advertiser was no more successful this year than last in determining precisely where the major contributors to Hoshijo and IGG got their money," Wright reported.

-When Wright, now retired, recently discussed his 1977 reporting on Butler and IGG with Meanwhile in Hawai’i, he went straight to the mysterious finances.
+Wright, now retired, recently discussed his 1977 reporting in an interview with Meanwhile in Hawai'i.
+He went straight to the mysterious finances.

 "What struck me was the small, very tight, intricate network of business and politics," Wright said.
 "Almost all the money was coming from about 20 people."